Flag of the Philippines: As a war ensign

 The Philippines does not utilize a separate war flag; instead, the national flag itself is used for this purpose.
 To indicate a state of war, the red field is flown upwards and is placed on the right (i.e., the observer's left) when hung vertically.
 In times of peace, however, the blue area is the superior field.
 On this case, the Philippine flag is the only official country flag in the world that can be flipped when the country is at war.
 (Note: Section 1, Paragraph 4.
 The Flag, if flown from a flagpole, should have its blue field on top in time of peace and the red field on top in time of war; if in a hanging position, the blue field should be to the right (left of the observer) in time of peace, and the red field to the right (left of observer) in time of war.)
 (Note: Section 10.
 The flag, if flown from a flagpole, shall have its blue field on top in time of peace and the red field on top in time of war; if in a hanging position, the blue field shall be to the right (left of the observer) in time of peace, and the red field to the right (left of the observer) in time of war.)
 The red side-up orientation of the flag was used by the First Philippine Republic during the Philippine–American War from 1899 to 1901, by the Philippine Commonwealth during World War II from 1941 to 1945, by the Japanese-sponsored Philippine Republic when it declared war against the United Kingdom and the United States in 1944, by soldiers and civilians during the attempted coups d'états against President Corazon Aquino's administration, and by militants and rallyists during EDSA III.
+Also the war ensign flag was seen during the January 6 United States Capitol attack and Canada convoy protests by participating Filipino Americans and Canadians.